Last verified on January 24, 2023

-What categories are included in the Core Exam?
+What categories are included in the Qualifying (Core) Exam?

-How can I know what to study in order to prepare for this exam?
+How can I know what to study to prepare for this exam?

 Several resources can be found here

 on the ABR website.

 Why do some exam questions not include age and sex in the clinical history?

 Age and sex are excluded from exam questions for which the information is not needed to understand the clinical scenario and answer the question.
 Removing this nonrelevant data benefits the examinee not only by increasing focus on the concept being tested but also by improving exam platform navigation efficiency.

 How do I request exam or nursing accommodations?